China, Pa. teachers, and a ‘cult-like’ culture: Why Dave McCormick’s time at Bridgewater, the world’s largest hedge fund, matters for his Senate run

 The firm opened a unit in Shanghai in 2016, a time when other U.S. investors were backing away from China, according to Reuters.
 And after years of relationship-building, Dalio helped the firm become the “first global alternative manager to be granted a domestic investment license” in China, according to Institutional Investor magazine.

-McCormick began publicly separating himself from Bridgewater’s reputation for being a leading China cheerleader before he left the firm to run for office.
+McCormick began publicly separating himself from Bridgewater’s reputation as a leading China cheerleader before he left the firm to run for office.
 In December 2021, McCormick objected to controversial comments Dalio had recently made about China in a company call that was leaked to Bloomberg.
 (Dalio in an interview had likened China’s banishing of some of its own citizens from the public eye to the actions of a “strict parent,” a comment he later walked back.)

-In his 2023 book Superpower in Peril, McCormick wrote that about 2% of Bridgewater’s holdings were in China when he left and said that he had qualms with the firm’s role in the country.
+In his 2023 book, Superpower in Peril, McCormick wrote that about 2% of Bridgewater’s holdings were in China when he left and said that he had qualms with the firm’s role in the country.

 “We struggled with this tension during my time at Bridgewater, when the firm built out its business in China,” McCormick wrote.
 “For years, I had butted heads with our founder, Ray Dalio, about our very divergent views on China’s direction and the threat it posed to America.”